US, UK troops among 3 dead in Iraq rocket attack: US official

 Issued on: Modified:

-Iran then retaliated by launching a volley of missiles at the western Iraqi base of Ain Al-Asad.
-While no personnel were killed in that attack, dozens of US soldiers suffered from brain trauma.
+Iran retaliated by launching a volley of missiles at an Iraqi base hosting US soldiers days later.

 While IS has lost its territory, sleeper cells remain capable of carrying out attacks.

 The Iraqi parliament voted to expel all foreign soldiers from the country in the wake of the killing of Soleimani, a decision that must be executed by the government.

 The outgoing government, which resigned in December in the face of mass protests, has yet to be replaced due to a lack of agreement in parliament -- one of the most divided in Iraq's recent history.